shawnaross/teachdh/Readme.md

 ## Building the Site

+### Basic Mode

 To build the site, run `jekyll build` and upload the contents of the `_site` directory to your desired static host.

+### Advanced Mode

+If you would like to compress assets and HTML files and generally build a smaller version of the site, you have to have Node.js installed.

+When you do, run `npm install` to install the required libraries.
+You will also need to install rake, with `gem install rake`.

+Then, instead of running `jekyll build` as above, run `rake build` to build the site and upload the contents of `_site` to your desired static host.
+The Rake file will also deploy to the gh-pages branch for GitHub Pages using `rake deploy`.